GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (303).md

 **Range**: 1 foot

-**Effect**: You produce a blast of shrapnel which projects outward in a 2 yard cone, fan, or semifan (as you choose) from the point you deisgnate.
+**Effect**: You produce a blast of shrapnel which projects outward in a 2 yard cone, fan, or semifan (as you choose) from the point you designate.
 Everything caught in the area suffers a cutting attack.
 You may use metal as a material component to increases the lethality.
 Divide the number of pounds by the number creatures attacked by the spell.
 This is a bonus to the attacks.
 Alternatively, you may use the material to ease the difficulty of casting the spell- each pound granting a +2 bonus to the spellcheck.
 Any metal used must be in the caster's possession and is lost.

-**At Higher Tiers**: Each tier beyond minimum allows you to extend the range of the spell's cone by 1 yard.
+**At Higher Tiers**: Each tier beyond minimum allows you to extend the range of the spell's area by 1 yard.

 **Critical Failure**: You explode with shrpanel, causing you to lose a hitpoint before causing a slashing attack against yourself and everything within 1 foot.